 Winner by 10%

 VMware AirWatch rates % higher than Citrix on Compensation Culture Ratings vs Citrix Ratings based on looking at 386 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "How often do you get a raise?".
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Does your company give annual bonuses?".

 VMware AirWatch rates % lower than Citrix on Team Culture Ratings vs Citrix Ratings based on looking at 312 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "What are some of the best things about your team?".
+Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "How would you rate the quality of your coworkers?".

 Environment Culture Ratings vs Citrix